 - Mulch: mulching is often an overlooked step in the garden, and it has many proven benefits.
 These include keeping the soil cool and moist in the summer, reducing the chances of root burn caused by dry conditions.
 Mulch also helps prevent the growth of weeds by blocking sunlight.

-- Planting: while traditional spring planting doesn’t start until May 24th when garden centres line their shelves with annuals, anxious gardeners may start to give their gardens and planters some colour with pansies, violets and primulas.
+- Planting: while traditional spring planting doesn’t start until May 24th when garden centers line their shelves with annuals, anxious gardeners may start to give their gardens and planters some color with pansies, violets, and primulas.
 This is also a great time to begin indoor seeding for vegetable plants and sunflowers.

 Take the time in the spring to properly prepare your garden and lawn and you will reap the benefits all summer.
 Just think, weeding and fertilizing now will mean more time for a cold drink and a good book in the hammock.